top of page

 Each topic is supported by:

-• A structured decision-making framework that teaches students how to evaluate tradeoffs and align choices with goals.
+• A structured decision-making framework teaching students how to evaluate tradeoffs and align choices with goals.

 • The Definitive Choice app, a patented smartphone-based tool that simulates real-world financial decisions using personalized inputs.